 Wittman hosts Community Broadband Field Seminar

-He has served as a leader in both Virginia and in Congress to close the digital divide and bring broadband to the unserved populations of America.
+Wittman has served as a leader in both Virginia and in Congress to close the digital divide and bring broadband to the unserved populations of America.
 Whether through his leadership as a Co-Chair of the House Rural Broadband Caucus or on the First District Rural Broadband Task Force, Congressman Wittman has made broadband expansion a top priority.

 As part of his continued efforts on this issue, Congressman Wittman brought in representatives from the Governor’s Chief Broadband Advisor’s office to the area to provide a briefing on the state broadband grant program, the Virginia Telecommunications Initiative, and other state and federal agency broadband funding programs.
-The briefing served as an opportunity for representatives from the Governor’s Chief Broadband Advisor’s office to discuss their broadband digital toolkit, which serves as an all-encompassing resource to better inform communities about the resources available on applying for broadband expansion funding and best steps to take to better position themselves for state and federal funding.
+The briefing served as an opportunity for representatives from the Governor’s Chief Broadband Advisor’s office to discuss their broadband digital toolkit, which serves as an all-encompassing resource to better inform communities about the learning resources available on applying for broadband expansion funding and best steps to take to better position themselves for state and federal funding.

-The meeting was attended by local residents, state and local elected officials, and representatives from the Governor’s office.
+The meeting was attended by local residents, state and local elected officials, and representatives from the governor’s office.